mathjax/MathJax-docs/web/typeset.rst

-The promise-based typesetting and conversion functions handle this retry error automatically, and incorporate waiting for the asynchronous file loading to complete into thei own promises.
+The promise-based typesetting and conversion functions handle this retry error automatically, and incorporate waiting for the asynchronous file loading to complete into their own promises.
 The synchronous functions, however, can't do that, since the retry promise would make them asynchronous.
 If a retry is request during the running of one of the synchronous functions, the retry error will not